bootiful-podcast/deployment/README.md

 ## PostgreSQL

 The PostgresSQl service stores working state for the system.
+Run `deploy_bp_postgresql.sh` to get an application that's running on Kubernetes.
 You can talk to it on your local developer machine by doing some port forwarding.
-Find the pod for the application.

 ```bash
 pg_id=$( k get pods | grep bp-postgresql | cut -f1 -d\ )